mono/cocos-sharp-samples/CSLilyPath/README.md

 ** Note ** This was a quick port, changing as little as possible of the Geometry generation code, so is not as efficient as it could be by implementing the Geometry Insances of the CCGeometryNode.

+The port is offered as is with no guarantee that it works correctly or will be supported.
+It is only meant as an example on how to use and extend CCGeometryNode.
+Please submit Pull Requests for any added or requested features or fixes to the LilyPath source code itself.

 Port Features
 =============
 * This sample shows how to use CCGeometryNode as a base to create your own geometry routines.
 DrawBatch extends CCGeometryNode.